The Air War

 More ground support sorties were flown on the 23rd, including bombings of airstrips at Dunnose Head and Pebble Beach, destroying a number of Pucaras.
 H.M.S.
 Antelope was crippled by A-4 Skyhawks in San Carlos water the same day.
 The next day saw Sea Harriers and RAF Harriers dropped 1,000lb bombs, managed to damage a number of aircraft despite exceptionally heavy fire.
 A Sea Harrier was lost when it crashed into the sea, killing its pilot.
 While Sea Harriers accounted for a Mirage and three Daggers.
 The following day, the Skyhawks were back in force, sinking H.M.S.
 Coventry.
 Argentine Super Etendards launched Exocet missiles which set fire to the Atlantic Conveyor and caused her to be abandoned later along with her precious cargo of Chinooks.
 Harriers destroyed an Argentine Puma near Douglas settlement using cluster bombs.
 Harrier raids on the airfields were repeated the next day and again on the 27th.
 Another Harrier was downed during the 27th, again by ground fire. the pilot was rescued.

-A Second Black Buck anti-radar sortie was mounted on the night of 2/3 June, but failed because the Argentineans shut the radar down.
-The Vulcan was forced to land in Brazil and was impounded until the 11th June following damage to its refuelling probe.
+Black Buck 6 was flown on 3rd June, damaging another Skyguard radar.
+On its' return leg the aircrafts' inflight refuelling probe broke and but the aircraft was forced to land in Brazil and was impounded until the 11th June following damage to its refuelling probe.
 The remaining missile was confiscated.
-Bad weather again intervened until the 5th June

 The 13th June saw the first successful Laser Guided Bomb sorties against an enemy 155 mm gun, which was destroyed at Mount Tumbleweed.
 A similar sorties the following day was called off when negotiations began.